Vampyre: 1208: A Coterie Formed

 He stared into the flames.
 “A baker kept making bread but had forgotten people needed to eat it.
 Just kept baking loaf after loaf until they rotted, then baking more.”

-"The Luna Order believes he's preparing for something larger," Daphne said, her voice barely above a whisper.
+“The Luna Order believes he’s preparing for something larger,” Daphne said, her voice barely above a whisper.
 Her normally composed features showed the first cracks of genuine fear.
-"The corruption, the harvesting of life force—it's not random.
-There's a pattern."
+“The corruption, the harvesting of life force—it is not random.
+There is a pattern.”

 “What kind of pattern?”
 Vaughn inquired.